Mack Wilson: Cleveland Browns

-Wilson was selected by the Cleveland Browns in the fifth round (155th overall) in the 2019 NFL Draft.
+Wilson was selected by the Cleveland Browns in the fifth round (155th overall) in the 2019 NFL draft.

-In week 9 against the Denver Broncos, Wilson recorded a team high five tackles and made his first career sack on Brandon Allen in the 24-19 loss.
+In Week 9 against the Denver Broncos, Wilson recorded a team high five tackles and made his first career sack on Brandon Allen in the 24–19 loss.

-In week 15 against the Arizona Cardinals, Wilson recorded his first career interception off a pass thrown by fellow rookie Kyler Murray during the 38–24 loss.
+In Week 15 against the Arizona Cardinals, Wilson recorded his first career interception off a pass thrown by fellow rookie Kyler Murray during the 38–24 loss.
 As a rookie, Wilson appeared in all 16 games, and started 14 of them.
 He finished with one sack, 82 total tackles, one interception, seven passes defended, and one forced fumble.

 In the 2020 season, Wilson finished with 39 total tackles and two passes defended in 13 games, of which he started eight.
 In the 2021 season, Wilson finished with 42 total tackles in 14 games, of which he started six.

 New England Patriots

 On March 16, 2022, Wilson was traded to the New England Patriots in exchange for Chase Winovich.
 In the 2022 season, he appeared in all 17 games, of which he started three.
 He finished with 1.5 sacks, 36 total tackles, one pass defended, and one forced fumble.

 On March 20, 2023, Wilson re-signed with the Patriots on a one-year contract extension.
+In the 2023 season, he finished with 3.5 sacks, 37 total tackles (24 solo), and three passes defended.